ryanrudolfoba/SteamDeck-rEFInd-dualboot/README.md

 4. Wait for script to finish the install.
    ![image](https://user-images.githubusercontent.com/98122529/211203142-3887be83-e8c9-41b9-b7ab-25d393bfe954.png)

-5. Reboot the Steam Deck. rEFInd is installed and you should see a GUI to select which OS to boot from!.
+5. Reboot the Steam Deck. rEFInd is installed and you should see a GUI to select which OS to boot from!
 Use the DPAD / trackpad and press A to confirm your choice.

 ## Screenshots